 How to Help

-Wildlife Action Center to send a message to government leaders.
+Support will help fight to protect red wolves and other threatened and endangered wildlife.
+To help endangered red wolves, citizens can symbolically adopt and help save real animals in the wild.
+They can take action by visiting the Wildlife Action Center to send a message to government leaders.
 Speak up for wildlife and learn how you can be a powerful advocate for wildlife.
 Stay informed and sign up to receive instant alerts and updates about important issues affecting wildlife.